omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ## Public views

 The public views of Faceted Browse pages include the base page, where there may be one or more categories to click on, and then category-specific pages, featuring the columns chosen for that view.
-Browse facets will show in a list if no columns are selected for display  - no column headings will be included, but the items on the page can be sorted as usual.
+Browse facets will show in a list if no columns are selected for display: no column headings will be included, but the items on the page can be sorted as usual.

 ![Faceted browse page with a list of events that happened on the National Mall.
 On the left side of the image is a list of eras with radio buttons.](modulesfiles/FacetedBrowse_publicView.png)